uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 #### Play the sample scene

-We can build a scene to the headset, but as this can take a while, to save time I have pre-installed the sample scene for you.
-I will show you how to do it yourself later in the worksheet.
+For the workshop, I have build already build the sample scene to your headset.

 - Clear the space around you then put the headset on,
 - Follow the instructions on the headset to create a guardian boundary, I recommend the stationary boundary when working in the busy classroom.
-- You should see a black unity logo on the menu bar, this is the pre-installed sample scene:
+- You should see a black Unity logo on the menu bar, this is the pre-installed sample scene:
 - Click on it to open.

 ![app](https://uwetom.github.io/media-production-worksheets/wk17-vr-introduction/images/vr_app.png)

-- try to move around and pick up object to get familiar with a VR environment.
+## 5. New blank Scene

-## 5. Create our own scene
+We can now create our own scene.

-### XR Rig

 For this tutorial we will use the pre-made rig provided in the template.

 - Open **BasicScene** in the Scenes folder